 Life took a similar turn when a movie producer asked him to critique a film script and ended up hiring him to rewrite it.
 Subsequently he was commissioned to write another screenplay, Cargo, Les Hommes Perdus, which was produced and released in France.

 His first novel, Found Objects, was published by Nortia Press in 2013.
-His second, Monkey Temple, is scheduled for release by Adelaide Press in early 2019.
+His second, Monkey Temple, was published by Adelaide Press in early 2019.